 One of the ways risks can be mitigated is through effective stewardship.
 Engaging with investee companies is a central pillar of BG's non-quantitative equity investment strategies and is a key input in the investment process.
-Our team of 28 investment professionals, of which 7 are fundamental analysts, operate a number of different investment strategies with a focus on corporate actions and capital market events.
-BG's specialised sector analysts use their extensive knowledge and experience to make investment recommendations to the Firm's Investment Committee.
+Our team of 21 investment professionals, operate a number of different investment strategies with a focus on corporate actions , capital market events and arbitrage.
+BG's 6 fundamental sector analysts use their extensive knowledge and experience to make investment recommendations to the Firm's Investment Committee.